JSTR-Rat/tl-dr-snippets/foo.md

-This is a Foo snippet
+This is a Foo snippet.
+And an edit